 Playing to Win

-The issue of alcohol is like the lay up of the Christian world.
+The issue of alcohol is like the layup of the Christian world.
 It is a stupidly simple thing not to do.
 Alcohol has no benefit for the Kingdom of God.
-It has no actual return for any Christian’s life is today’s world.
+It has no actual return for any Christian’s life in today’s world.
 Yet, it helps the Jesus team win.
 Each person who chooses not to drink for love of God scores points in our booze obsessed society.
 They lead themselves and others in holiness.

-No one if forcing you to not drink.
-Take all the long three pointers you want.
+No one is forcing you to not drink.
+Take all the long three-pointers you want.
 You will hit some and miss more.
 You may never have a problem with alcohol yourself.
 The question is not whether you are allowed to chuck away.
 It is your desire to win the whole game – for you and for the Body of Christ.
 If you want to give all to win, free points are the best way to get there.